-The level of adult oversight typically depends upon the ages of the participants, where the chapter is hosted, and other factors, such as the ambitions of the chapter for action and activism.
+The level of adult oversight depends upon the ages of the participants, where the club is located, and other factors, such as the club’s ambitions for action and activism.

 All adult advisors should read the How to Start a SASH Club Guide.

-All SASH Club adult and faculty advisors should be aware of state laws and obligations regarding the definition of and obligations of mandatory reporters, and seek and complete any state-required training before advising a SASH Club chapter.
+All SASH Club adult and faculty advisors should seek and complete any state-required training before advising a SASH Club.

 Please contact us with questions and feedback on this page.